magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/ncd-vibration-temperature-sensor.md

         title: After generating the credentials, use the "**Copy**" button to obtain each value.
 We recommend saving these values in a temporary file, as we will use them later in the **Node-RED MQTT node** in this guide.
 Next, click "**Add**".
     ===
         image: /images/devices-library/ready-to-go-devices/ncd-vibration-temperature-sensor/adding-new-is-gateway-device-5-pe.png,
         title: After this, a new window will appear, allowing you to test the connectivity.
 However, since we are using a Gateway, a different set of MQTT topics is required for proper integration with the IoT Hub gateway device.
 You can skip this step.
-For now, we will identify the MQTT server to use for the connection: "mqtt.thingsboard.cloud".
+For now, we will identify the MQTT server to use for the connection: "mqtt.iothub.magenta.at".
 Click the "**Close**" button to proceed.
     ===
         image: /images/devices-library/ready-to-go-devices/ncd-vibration-temperature-sensor/adding-new-is-gateway-device-6-pe.png,
         title: We have successfully added a new Gateway configured to use the MQTT protocol.
 The next step is to configure the MQTT credentials in the Enterprise IIoT Gateway to verify connectivity.